wireapp/generic-message-proto/README.md

 ### Knock

 ### LastRead
 Internal message, sent on self conversation to notify other clients (belonging to the same user) about messages being read in some conversation.
+Clients ignore the last read that is earlier than the current last read.
+To set the conversation to be unread until certain timestamp use `force_update` flag.

 ### Cleared
 Internal message, sent on self conversation to notify other clients about conversation being cleared.